 Some of America’s most expensive neighborhoods have the best scenic views in the country.
 New York’s Upper East Side overlooks Central Park.
 Beverly Hills has stunning views of Los Angeles.
 Miami boasts golden beaches and Malibu lies just a stone’s throw away from the Pacific Ocean.
 But are these iconic locations more desirable to homeowners because of their scenic views?
 And can a stunning backdrop make a house more valuable?

 The global pandemic has caused millions of Americans to reconsider where they live.
-Working habits have changed, and an increasing number of people are seeking out a change of scenery.
+Working habits have changed, and an increasing number of people are seeking a change of scenery.
 As a consequence, house prices hit record highs in early 2022.

 With this in mind, home warranty company, American Home Shield® wanted to find out how a property’s view can affect its value.
 We’ve analyzed house prices in all 50 states to discover whether particular scenic views add a premium to the cost of a home, highlighting the locations where you will pay the highest premium for your outlook.